American Shorthair vs American Wirehair: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Shorthair has a typical lifespan of 15-20 years, while American Wirehair lives approximately 14-18 years.
 Health profiles differ significantly between these cats.
-American Shorthair is predisposed to Cardiac Conditions, Weight-Related Issues, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+American Shorthair is predisposed to Cardiac Conditions, Weight-Related Issues, breed-related eye, dental, and skin conditions that benefit from early detection, with associated veterinary costs for monitoring and treatment.
 American Wirehair faces its own health challenges including Coat-Related Concerns, General Health Concerns.
 American Shorthair has 3 documented predispositions compared to 2 for American Wirehair, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health